-Whilst most heating oil tanks will last around twenty years, as they age the likelihood of problems increases.
+Whilst most heating oil tanks will last around twenty years, as they age the likelihood of problems increases as they age.
 It’s important to check your tank regularly, especially in advance of any heating oil deliveries.
 If your tank is over 10 years old, it’s even more important to check for any signs of damage, or for risks of leaks and spillages.
-If your heating oil tank is old, damaged and needs replacing, our expert tank team are here to guide you through your options.
-We have a dedicated team of experts and a wide range of tanks to choose from.

 - Check for signs of damage, such as bulges, cracks, rust, discolouration or major dents.
-These are signals your tank is weakened.
+These are signals your tank has weakened.

-- Regularly check for spills and leaks and check your pipework.
+- Regularly check for spills and leaks and keep an eye on your pipework.